ridgeworks/MyWord/README.md

  - `critic.mmk` - use [Critic Markup](http://criticmarkup.com) notations for tracking changes in MyWord content.
  - `toc.mmk` - add Tables of Contents to MyWord documents.
  - `demo.mmk` - useful example and demo notations for use in technical documents.
 Includes interactive demos for use in tutorials.

+Additional useful packages supporting features like syntax colouring, graphs, and music notations, can be found in the [MyWord-Package-Library](https://github.com/ridgeworks/MyWord-Package-Library).